autonlab/pmx_aaai_fss_2022/index.md

 - **Using AI to maintain peak operation of cyber-physical systems**

 ### Symposium Format
 The symposium will feature poster sessions along with sessions of talks, organized by topic area, to present submitted work.
+AI for PMx is intended to be an **in-person** event.
+More details will be posted here as they become available.

 - **Important Dates**
     - Sunday, August 21st 11:59PM AoE (UTC -12): **Submissions due**